dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Scheduler.md

 5. ClosureWorkItem – a wrapper around a closure (arbitrary lambda) that is queued to the system context.

 ### Scheduling Context:
-Scheduling Context is a tag, just an opaque object that represents scheduling unit – activation data, system target or system null context.
+Scheduling Context is a tag, just an opaque object that represents scheduling target – activation data, system target or system null context.

 ### High level Principles: